closeeaux/simple-cryptographic/README.md

 # simple-cryptographic
-simple cryptographic program using python for my school project (updating readme file soon)
+simple cryptographic program using python for my school project (code is really messy and i never added that many comments) (updating readme file soon)